GamesCreed

 Striking back with the blade of a sword deserved quite a few chuckles.
 If the enemy were slow enough to react, swinging the sword wildly from left to right would make short work of swarms.
 Certain enemies in Crimen – Mercenary Tales would lose a firearm occasionally.
 With the 1800s soldiers or skeleton pirates, they’d drop a flintlock pistol.
 Every gun was good for only two rounds, but the bullets meeting their targets meant a single ‘strike’ to take out an enemy.

-If rounds for either a bow or gun were limited, there were a few times where well-placed shots could remove groups of enemies.
+If rounds for either a bow or gun were limited, there were a few times when well-placed shots could remove groups of enemies.
 Sometimes, large sacks of supplies would be sitting on pulleys above the ground.
 Hitting these objects with a single round would drop them, crushing any enemies underneath.

 Carbon Studio, Crimen – Mercenary Tales, Reviews, Quest 2

 Other weapons in the environment were also available.
 The funniest one was the stick stabbed into a pile of dung.
-Using this weapon in Crimen – Mercenary Tales, any creature with a nose would turn away from the ‘weapon’ allowing for opportune moments to wail on the target leaning away.
+Using this weapon in Crimen – Mercenary Tales, any creature with a nose would turn away from the ‘weapon’, allowing for opportune moments to wail on the target, leaning away.
 In addition, one might also come across what appears to be a fairy wand.
 It might be used to temporarily defend, but its primary use was to remove enemies from existence.
 When any enemy was touched with the star at the end of the wand, they are destroyed in a single hit.

 Crimen – Mercenary Tales had a few interesting puzzles in addition to the immersive combat.
-My favorite puzzle out of all the ones I encountered was the piano is Bathory’s castle.
+My favorite puzzle out of all the ones I encountered was the piano in Bathory’s castle.
 The opportunity to play real notes in a virtually constructed world was interesting.
-Other puzzles provided far more difficult because of the way in which they were laid out.
+Other puzzles were far more difficult because of the way in which they were laid out.
 One section required protruding bricks to be pressed in a specific order.
-A handful of these bricks may be in a spot which requires one to climb.
+A handful of these bricks may be in a spot that requires one to climb.
 It was crazy difficult keeping a hold on a ledge while trying to press in a brick.

 Carbon Studio, Crimen – Mercenary Tales, Reviews, Quest 2

 Voice acting was extremely cheesy, but it fits perfectly with how the story was written.
 The female characters had unique enough voices, but the male characters were hard to distinguish if one was not standing before them.
-It’s understandable what they were doing using the accents, but it doesn’t really feel like it worked.
+It’s understandable what they were doing using the accents, but it doesn’t feel like it worked.
 The lack of distinction often made it hard to tell which male character was speaking when they were both part of a conversation.

 Crimen – Mercenary Tales was an interesting form of VR combat.
 It wasn’t hard to understand what was necessary at the moment.
-Blocking and striking weren’t always responsive and that might be a result of the light in the room.
+Blocking and striking weren’t always responsive, and that might be a result of the light in the room.
 With that being the biggest issue, it was an otherwise fantastic adventure experience.
 At $14.99, it certainly delivers on the things it promises.
 If you’re interested in titles with pirate or medieval themes, this game is certainly worth checking out on Meta Quest 2.

 Review Overview